- Excellent value

 For more on the camera updates, check out the dedicated Nexus 5 camera page of this review.
 However, carry on reading our original review below to find out more about what the Nexus 5 is like.

-Google Nexus 5 – DesignGoogle likes to spread the love so the Nexus 5 is made by LG, whereas the Nexus 7 is by Asus and the Nexus 10 by Samsung.
+Google Nexus 5 – DesignGoogle likes to use different manufacturers to make it's range of Nexus products.
+The Nexus 5 is made by LG, whereas the Nexus 7 is by Asus and the Nexus 10 by Samsung.
 You probably wouldn't know LG make it unless you spot the little logo on the back, though.
 It has none of the quirky design elements of the LG G2, which is no bad thing.

 This is a deeply pragmatic phone in many respects, in that Google was clearly out to make a mobile that looks and feels great, without any of the flashy, budget-busting bits of a £600 phone like the iPhone 5S.
 The Google Nexus 5 is arguably much more conservative, design-wise, than the Nexus 4 it replaces.